luciensadi/AwakeMUD/README.md

 - Cygwin (beta)

 ## Installation
+- Install clang (`apt-get install clang`)
-- Install MySQL 5, including its development headers (`mysql/mysql.h`).
+- Install MySQL 5, including its development headers (ensure `mysql/mysql.h` exists in your path).
 - Install [libsodium](https://github.com/jedisct1/libsodium/releases) (`./configure; make; (sudo) make install`).
 Version 1.0.16 is known to work.
 - Clone this repository to your machine.
 - Run `SQL/gensql.sh` (or do the steps manually if it doesn't support your OS).
 If you plan on running this with MariaDB, use the `--skip-checks` command-line flag.